 The following projects are conducted under the auspices of the IOSCS.

 The John William Wevers Prize in Septuagint Studies

-The International Organization for Septuagint and Cognate Studies (IOSCS) offers an annual prize of $350 to be awarded to an outstanding paper in the field of Septuagint studies.
+The International Organization for Septuagint and Cognate Studies (IOSCS) offers an annual prize of $500 to be awarded to an outstanding paper in the field of Septuagint studies.
 The prize has been named in memory of John William Wevers to honor his many contributions to the field of Septuagint studies.
 More information is available.
-The deadline for submissions is August 15, 2013.
+The deadline for this year's submissions is September 1.

 Useful Resources on the Internet

 News and Announcements

 The second Septuagint international congress will take place from the 30th of September through to the 2nd of October 2022 at the Department of Ancient Studies, University of Stellenbosch.
 It is organised by Johann Cook, Martin Roesel and Wolfgang Kraus, who have invited over 20 speakers to address aspects of a theology of the Septuagint.
 It will be presented in a hybrid format so that more people can attend and participate.
 If you have any questions, email Johann Cook.
 For more information, see the program (PDF).

 The Associated Canadian Theological Schools of Trinity Western University and the John William Wevers Institute for Septuagint Studies are pleased to co-sponsor a three-credit course entitled “Exploring the Septuagint Pentateuch.”
 Class sessions will be live-streamed via Zoom by Fellows of the Wevers Institute during the week of May 16-20, 2022.
 The course can be audited or taken for credit.
 See the flyer (PDF) and syllabus (PDF).
 Feel free to spread the word far and wide.